Psych season 8

 The eighth and final season of Psych, containing 10 episodes, premiered on the USA Network in the United States on January 8, 2014.
 James Roday, Dulé Hill, Timothy Omundson, Maggie Lawson, Corbin Bernsen and Kirsten Nelson all reprise their roles as the main characters in the series.

 USA Network confirmed on February 5, 2014 that the eighth season of Psych would be its last.

 Production

 Steve Franks continued as showrunner of the series.
 The song "I Know, You Know", performed by The Friendly Indians, continues to be used as the theme song for the show.

 On December 19, 2012, it was announced that Psych had been renewed for an eighth season consisting of eight episodes.
 On April 22, 2013, USA Network ordered five additional scripts for potential episodes.
-On June 25, 2013, USA Network greenlit two additional episodes of those five scripts, one to be chosen by online poll.
+On June 25, 2013, USA Network greenlit two additional episodes of those five scripts, one to be chosen by online poll between three options.
 During the 2013 Comic-Con in San Diego, it was revealed that "Dream Therapy", now known as "A Nightmare on State Street", won with more than 50% of the votes.
+Another one of the options in the vote (titled "Food Truck") was also produced and became "Shawn & Gus Truck Things Up".
 Season 8 premiered on January 8, 2014.